Skip to main content

 Description

 save_memory stores a piece of knowledge that should be remembered across sessions.
-MemContext automatically handles deduplication, versioning, and relationship classification — you just provide the content.
+MemContext automatically handles deduplication, versioning, and relationship classification.
+Short memories are saved immediately; larger notes may be accepted for asynchronous extraction into multiple atomic memories.

 Parameters